brunohenriquy/davinci-crawling-project-template/README.md

 - We have the CloudSQL Proxy service started.
 It registers the server in the ip `10.200.10.1`and port `5433`.
 - A Redis 3.0 server running as a container in docker listening at the standard port `6379`.
-- The PreSeries API (Apian server) running in production and listening at `https://preseries.io`.
+- The BGDS API (Apian server) running in production and listening at `https://bgds.io`.

 To allow access from the sky container to the host PostgreSQL database set by the CouldSQL Proxy we will need to do some things.